-Chapter two presented content statements that define the key science principles (as well as the facts, concepts, laws, and theories) that NAEP will assess in 2009.
+Chapter two presented content statements that define the key science principles (as well as the facts, concepts, laws, and theories) that NAEP will assess.
 However, NAEP will assess not only science content statements but also the ways in which knowledge is used.
-This chapter defines what students should be able to do with the science content statements by articulating key science practices that NAEP will assess: Identifying Science Principles, Using Science Principles, Using Scientific Inquiry, and Using Technological Design.
-These practices are useful for generating science-rich assessment items.
+This chapter defines what students should be able to do with the science content statements by articulating key science practices that NAEP will assess: Identifying Science Principles, Using Science Principles, Using Science Principles, are useful for generating science-rich assessment items.